Royal Baby: Princess Kate & Prince William Expecting Third Child

 If the baby is a boy, he will not leap over his sister Charlotte in the line to succeed Queen Elizabeth on the throne.
 As the BBC explains, the royal succession laws were changed in 2011 to allow male and female heirs equal rights to the throne.

 Under previous rules–which were written more than 300 years ago–the heir to the British throne had to be the first-born son of the king or queen.
 A princess would ascend to the throne only if the monarch had no sons.
-Queen Elizabeth’s father, King George VI had no male heirs, so she inherited the crown in 1952.
+Queen Elizabeth’s father, King George VI, had no male heirs, so she inherited the crown in 1952.

 Princess Kate’s pregnancy is not the only big news for the royal family this week.
 According to People, Kate and William are planning to take Prince George to his first day of school at South London’s Thomas’s Battersea on Thursday (Sept.
 7).